LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 |-------|------------|
 | `Loop` | `com.TEAMID.loopkit.Loop` |

 The `Edit Your App ID Configuration` screen will open.
-You will be taking two actions for the Loop identifier.
+Take two actions for the Loop identifier.

-1. Looking at the `App Services` column, scroll down to the `App Groups` row
+1. In the `App Services` column, scroll down to the `App Groups` row
     * Ensure the check box (under the `Capabilities` column) for `App Groups` is checked
     * (`XC Loop`) - If the word `Edit` shows up under `NOTES`, move on to step 2 below
     * If the word `Configure` shows up, tap on it
         * This opens the `App Group Assignment` screen
         * Check the box by `Loop` *App Group* that uses your `TEAMID` in `group.com.TEAMID.loopkit.LoopGroup` and then `Continue`
 1. Continue scrolling down to the **`Time Sensitive Notifications`** row
-    * Check, or confirm the box is checked, next to `Time Sensitive Notifications` as shown in the following graphic
+    * Make sure the box next to `Time Sensitive Notifications` is checked as shown in the following graphic
     * This is only needed for the `Loop` *identifier*

     ![time sensitive notification](img/add-time-sensitive-to-loop.png){width="600"}